 The practice is based on the University of Sussex campus with over 20,000 patients.

-In order to provide efficient access to clinical care, we offer a mixture of online, telephone and in-person appointment booking, as well as providing an express walk-in clinic for anyone who wants to wait and be seen on the same day.
+In order to provide efficient access to clinical care, we offer a mixture of eConsultations, as well as online, telephone and face-to-face appointment booking.

-Nurse led triage services are a way to channel demand for healthcare services to an appropriately trained nurse.
+Nurse-led triage services are a way to channel demand for healthcare services to an appropriately trained nurse.
 Our nurses have had extensive external and internal training and work closely with the GP's.
-We ask that all patients are seen for an assessment with the nurse.
-By taking an initial history, assessing need and recording vital information, nurse led triage enables the doctor to spend more time taking care of patients and managing more complex problems.
+By taking an initial history, assessing need and recording vital information, nurse-led triage enables the doctor to spend more time taking care of patients and managing more complex problems.
 The nurses are trained to deal with all minor illness, contraception including IUD and implant fittings and removals, travel health and immunisations, child immunisations, mental health checks, chronic disease management including diabetic and cardiovascular checks and asthma management.

 Any patient who needs to see a doctor will be referred immediately or be advised to make a routine appointment, whichever is the most appropriate.

-Vacation: Monday to Friday 9am to 5pm (last appointment 4.20pm)
+Vacation: Monday to Friday 9 am to 5 pm (last appointment at 4.20pm)

 Consider our information on dealing with common illnesses

-These can be made on the day or booked in advance, by person or by telephone.
-Telephone consultations are available with both the doctors and the nurses and can be useful, particularly if you live off campus.
+These can be made on the day or booked in advance, by telephone.
+Telephone consultations are available with both the doctors and the nurses and can be useful, particularly if you live off-campus.
 To arrange a telephone consultation, speak to a member of the reception team who will take a contact number and arrange for the doctor or nurse to call you at a mutually convenient time.

-We are now able to offer appointments for some evenings and weekends on a first come, first served basis.
-Patients will be seen in the Park Crescent Surgery (this website details the servuice and location).
+We are now able to offer appointments for some evenings and weekends on a first-come, first-served basis.
+Patients will be seen at another local Brighton GP Practice - this will be advised when booking an appointment with the service.

 Consent for us to share your medical records must be given to us when booking one of these appointments - this is necessary as your records will need to be accessed by a clinician who is not your usual GP, within the 'Extended Hours Service'.
 Your information will not be accessed or shared in any other manner.

-If you feel you need to book one of these appointments, please ask a Receptionist about the EHS when booking an appointment with us.
-Please note, you will only be able to be seen at the Park Crescent Practice and you wont be able to see your own GP or Nurse Practioner.
+If you feel you need to book one of these appointments, please call us and ask a Receptionist about the EHS when booking an appointment with us.
+Please note, you won't be able to see your own GP or Nurse Practioner.

 A new service has been set up at the Brighton Station Health centre, who are able to see patients of the University of Sussex Health Centre.

-Patients registered with our practice can call them on 0300 130 3333 to speak to the bookings team - they will initially ask you some additonal questions to identify who you are and to make a Temprary Registration with them.
+Patients registered with our practice can call them on 0300 130 3333 to speak to the bookings team - they will initially ask you some additional questions to identify who you are and to make a Temporary Registration with them.
 You will NOT be de-registered from our practice and can continue to come and see us as normal.

 They will then register you as 'temporary' with these brief details and book you an appropriate appointment slot.